breadthe/chasingcode.dev/source/_posts/2024-03-17-games-of-the-year-2023.md

 # updated:
 description: The best games I played in 2023
 tags: [games,review]
-featured: true
+featured: false
 image:
 image_thumb:
 image_author:
 image_author_url:
 image_unsplash:
 mastodon_toot_url:
 ---

 I don't, as a rule, pay full price for any game (with some exceptions).
 Like many people spoiled by Steam sales and a huge Steam library, I am patient enough to wait until a game goes on sale before pulling the trigger.
 I've got plenty to play until then.